kekse1/scripts/README.md

 covers many possible codes.
 Also see the `DEFAULT_ATTRIBS = [ 'href', 'src' ];`, and _jfyi_: this is to be instanciated, so it also works with file chunks; this way, the input data does not have to be complete.

-You also can define: a filter, so only [ 'http:', 'https:' ] links will be in the result array (by default), and you can also instanciate with a `source` from which URL this HTML document comes from, so the links are adapted to it (relative links could be a problem otherwise).
+You also can define: a filter, see `DEFAULT_FILTER = [ 'http:', 'https:' ]`, so only these links will remain in the result array, and you can also instanciate with a `source` from which URL this HTML document comes from, so the links are adapted to it (relative links could be a problem otherwise).

 > [!WARNING]